turingschool/md_launch_curriculum/Mod0/computer-setup.md

 [Trello](https://trello.com/) is a Kanban-style project management tool we will use in Mod 0.
 It and other similar tools are used by most software developers to manage the tasks within a project.

 - Please create a free account with Trello using your Turing email address.
-- [Bookmark this webpage on Chrome](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop), so that you can easily find it again later.
+- Bookmark the Trello webpage on Chrome so that you can easily find it again later.
+[Here's how](https://support.google.com/chrome/answer/188842?hl=en&co=GENIE.Platform%3DDesktop).
 - Create a copy of your program's Mod 0 Trello board by following the steps below:
   1. Open the [Launch Mod 0 Trello Board]() to get started. *need link*
   1. In the upper right corner, select the `...Show menu` button.